Choosing an Exercise Bike

 Upright indoor bikes are a great option for individuals looking for an experience like riding a bike outside.
 Most upright indoor bikes come with built-in computers that have exercise programs built-in.
 The computer can also track how fast you’re going, how many calories you’ve burned, and how far you’ve biked.
 An upright bike is compact and won’t take up too much room in your home.

 A recumbent bike is perfect for individuals with back issues or for those who fatigue easily.
 With a recumbent bike, you are in a reclined position with your feet out in front.
 Biking in a reclined position provides better lumbar support and is gentler on your joints.
-Because a recumbent bike stretches you out in a reclined position, the unit itself is longer and will require more space in your home.
+Because a reclining bike stretches you out in a laid-back position, the unit itself is longer and will require more space in your home.

 Features to Consider